s341507/data2410-portfolio2/docs/rapport.md

 <!-- figure 15 -->
 ![Showing trigger disk I/O creation dialog](assets/making-trigger-disk-io.png)

-After creating the triggers, we checked to make sure that the triggers were created correctly:
+After creating the triggers, we checked to make sure that the triggers were created correctly, which is shown in Figure 16 and Figure 17.

 <!-- figure 16 -->
 ![Showing the uptime trigger is created](assets/trigger-uptime240.png)